 Review the physician's notes, history and physical, and the discharge summary for evidence of previous cardiac imaging.
 Examples of imaging that are sufficient for a YES response to item 8 include: echocardiogram, e.g., transthoracic echocardiogram (ECHO), transesophageal echocardiogram (TEE), stress echocardiogram; radionuclide ventriculogram (RNV or MUGA [multiple gated blood pool acquisition] scan); contrast ventriculogram (LV gram, performed during a left heart catheterization or coronary angiogram); computed tomography (CT) scan; cardiac magnetic resonance imaging (MRI) scan.
 If there is evidence that the patient did not have an echocardiogram, MUGA (RNV), LV gram prior to this hospitalization, but did have a previous CT or MRI for non-cardiac reasons, record NO/UNK for item 8.
-If there are statements in the medical record that suggest no previous cardiac imaging was done or there is no evidence whether or not cardiac imaging was performed, record NO/UNK and skip to item 9.
+If there is no evidence whether or not cardiac imaging was performed, record NO/UNK and skip to item 9.
 If the medical record indicates that cardiac imaging was done but no EF or qualitative description of LV function is provided, record NO/UNK and skip to item 9.